rajnathani/bacon/README.md

 bacon
 =====

-Python implementation of the game 'Oracle of Bacon' using the IMDB repository of actors and actresses.
+Python implementation of the game 'Oracle of Bacon' using the IMDB data of actors and movies.

 ###What is 'Oracle of Bacon'?